arcweight

 Will bulk rating overwrite my existing ratings?

 Not by default.
-In Browse & Rate, connections that already have a rating show their current badge instead of the S / M / W buttons.
+In Ratings & Notes, connections that already have a rating show their current badge instead of the S / M / W buttons.
 In Match a List, already-rated connections appear in a separate "already rated" group with an Override checkbox — you have to explicitly opt in to replace an existing rating.

 What does the "Copy names" button in the expansion panel do?